Expat Living In Singapore With Kids - 4 Costs You Must Budget For - Australian International School (AIS)

 4 Essential Costs You Must Budget For To Raise A Child In Singapore

-1. Delivering A Baby & Hospital Fees
+1. Delivering A Baby and Hospital Fees

-In the months leading up to your due date, some of the most common medical expenses you have to factor in include gynecologist consultation fees, checkup fees, prenatal classes and ultrasounds, amongst many other things.
+In the months leading up to your due date, some of the most common medical expenses you have to factor in include gynaecologist consultation fees, checkup fees, prenatal classes and ultrasounds, amongst many other things.

 In your third trimester, it’ll be the appropriate time to start thinking about where you’ll be delivering your baby: whether in a public or private hospital.
 Most people think that public hospitals would be the most cost-effective choice but this isn’t quite the case for expats.

 Unfortunately, expats don’t have access to government subsidies like the locals do and might end up spending the same amount at a public hospital as they would have at a private one.
-The cost ranges anywhere from SGD 5,000 to SGD 15,000.

 2. The Basic Cost Of Living